phorjax/phorjax/README.md

 - 🌱 I’m currently trying to obtain all infinity stones (programming languages) 🤣
 - 👯 I’m looking to collaborate with other coders
 - 🥅 2023 Goals: Become an expert on Python
-- ⚡ Fun fact: I love to play sports like basketball or kickboxing
+- ⚡ Fun fact: I love to do sports, ones of my favorites are basketball and kickboxing

 ### Languages and Tools: